-- 2. To receive their degree or graduate diploma students must fulfill: - all the requirements of the department, school, or institute in which he or she is registered, including completion of an application for graduation; - 4. all regulations of the Faculty of Graduate and Postdoctoral Affairs; - 5. all University regulations; - 6. all financial obligations to the University.
+- To receive their degree or graduate diploma students must fulfill: - a. all the requirements of the department, school, or institute in which he or she is registered, including completion of an application for graduation; - all regulations of the Faculty of Graduate and Postdoctoral Affairs; - c. all University regulations; - d. all financial obligations to the University.